-After wearing and testing these belts extensively, we picked the Occidental Leather Green Building Framer Tool Belt Set (B5625LH) as the best tool belt overall.
+After wearing and testing these belts extensively, we picked the Occidental Leather Adjust-to-Fit Tool Belt (9855) as the best tool belt overall.
 Occidental makes this top-leather tool belt right in the USA.
 The belt feels already broken in—so you don’t have the deal with any stiffness.
 All 24 pockets seem perfectly positioned, and I had room for everything I needed to store.
-Mind you—this tool doesn’t come cheap.
-Its steep $335 price, however, includes a lifetime repair service (stitch & rivet) for their all-leather carpenter’s tool bags.
-Try getting that off a cheap tool belt.

 Best Carpenters or Contractor Tool Belt

 Our crew loved the supple bags.
 They found it perfect for holding just enough tools without being overbearing for carpentry work.
 It also has you covered with two large rings for hammers.
 You also get D-rings if you want to use suspenders.
-The belts slip along the belt easily as well, so you can reposition them as needed.
-For professional contractors executing a variety of tasks, this $135 tool belt rocks the job site.
+The bags slip along the main belt easily as well, so you can reposition them as needed.
+For professional contractors executing a variety of tasks, this $80 tool belt rocks the job site.